DRMacIver/structureshrink/README.rst

    with the *fewest* splits (because at this stage we're usually more concerned with sequence minimizer performance than worst case guarantees).

-We also have two additional more naive phases:
+We also have additional more naive phases:

 1. Simply apply the sequence shrinking algorithm bytewise to the data
-2. Apply the full quadratic shrink algorithm to the data regardless of its size.

 We go through these phases in sequence.
 Each time a phase produces useful changes we go back to the beginning rather than moving on to the next phase.